richard-booth/griffith-obs/README.md

 # About
 This site is meant to be a one-stop shop for recent flora and fauna observations in Griffith Park.
+It draws data from two sources: eBird and iNaturalist.

 A live demo can be found [here](https://griffith-ad4288b76856.herokuapp.com/).